agricultural health inspection

 Plant Health Protection

-SENAVEN monitors and manages plant health to prevent the spread of pests, fungi, bacteria, and viruses that could compromise crops.
-Through inspections, field surveillance, and laboratory testing, the institution identifies threats early and implements preventive measures such as quarantines, pest control, and eradication programs.
+SENAVEN actively monitors and manages plant health to prevent the spread of pests, fungi, bacteria, and viruses that could compromise crops.
+Through rigorous inspections, field surveillance, and advanced laboratory testing, the institution identifies threats early and implements preventive measures such as quarantines, integrated pest management, and eradication programs.
+By safeguarding plant health, SENAVEN helps farmers maintain high yields, ensures the quality of produce for domestic consumption, and facilitates export compliance with evolving international phytosanitary standards.

 Animal Health and Livestock Oversight

-SENAVEN also ensures the health of livestock through monitoring, disease surveillance, and vaccination programs.
+Ensuring the health of livestock is really important.
+SENAVEN implements complete monitoring, disease surveillance, and vaccination programs.
 Controlling animal diseases protects both the livestock industry and public health by minimizing the risk of zoonotic infections that can spread from animals to humans.
+Veterinary inspections and continuous monitoring programs allow for the early detection of outbreaks and enable rapid response, preserving food supply chains and agricultural productivity.

 Regulation of Agricultural Inputs

-This ensures that farmers use effective, safe, and environmentally friendly materials, reducing the risk of contamination, crop failure, or environmental damage.
-Monitoring inputs also prevents counterfeit or substandard products from entering the market.
+Agricultural inputs, including seeds, fertilizers, pesticides, and animal feed, must meet stringent quality and safety standards.
+SENAVEN regulates these products by evaluating, approving, and monitoring their use.
+This ensures that farmers use effective, safe, and environmentally responsible materials, reducing the risk of contamination, crop failure, or environmental damage.
+Ongoing monitoring also prevents counterfeit or substandard products from entering the market, protecting both producers and consumers.

 Import and Export Oversight